INDICATORS OF A STRONG EDUCATIONAL MUSIC PROGRAM

 - Utah Symphony “Side-by-Side” Performance (May)

-Music study in secondary school can lead to majoring in music at the college level.
-Bachelor degree options include Music Performance, Music Education, Music Production, Music Therapy, etc.
+Music study in secondary school can lead to majoring in music at the collegiate level.
+Bachelor degree options include music performance, music education, music production, music therapy, etc.

 PLACINGS vs. RATINGS

 Trophies, or placing is not the award system used in most Utah music festivals.
-1st, 2nd and 3rd place does not truly reflect achievement in music.
+First, second and third place does not truly reflect achievement in music.
 Two performances can be very different and score equally well.
 Music festivals are not a competition between groups but rather a comparison of each group to a standard.
 A rubric is used to “standardize” the critical elements of music performance (refer to https://www.uhsaa.org/music/forms/LargeInstrumentalEns.pdf for a sample of the rubric).
-Every group in a festival who demonstrates a high standard on the music they perform, could come away from the festival with a Superior rating.
+Every group in a festival who demonstrates a high standard on the music they perform could come away from the festival with a superior rating.

 A system from 1 to 5 is used